WalshyDev/personal-site/content/pages/blog/21_09_10-handling-file-uploads-with-cloudflare-workers.md

 ## Setting up the project

-Firstly, we need to setup the project.
+Firstly, we need to set up the project.
 For this we will need the `wrangler.toml` (project file for Wrangler), `package.json` and the JS file we'll work on (I usually make this `index.js`)

 We can run the following commands to set this up quickly: